 Items required to pass an inspection vary by award type.
-Inspections may fail an inspection because required work is not complete, because a general contractor or general contractor's representative failed to attend, or because work complete is not of acceptable quality.
+Projects may fail an inspection because required work is not complete, because a general contractor or general contractor's representative failed to attend, or because completed work is not of acceptable quality.